YY535/EMG_removing/README.md

 ```

 The cleaned signals will be saved in .lfpd files.

 This package is entirely based on matlab codes.
+Errors please contact: chen at biologie.uni-muenchen.de